-The Singh government authorities reportedly suspended the official of the District Health Office in Karachi’s East district on Sunday, the reason being, violation of the standard operating procedures (SOPs) to facilitate the vaccination against covid of PML-N leader Mohammad Zubair’s daughter and son-in-law.
+The Sindh government authorities reportedly suspended the official of the District Health Office in Karachi’s East district on Sunday, the reason being, violation of the standard operating procedures (SOPs) to facilitate the vaccination against COVID-19 of PML-N leader Mohammad Zubair Umar’s daughter and son-in-law.

 At the vaccination drive’s launch ceremony, Sindh Chief Minister Murad Ali Shah made an announcement.
 He said that southern Sindh province received 83,000 doses of the COVID-19 vaccine.